ubccr/stubl/README.rst

   users.
 For each job that was run after the given start date, the following information is gathered from the SLURM accounting logs:

-  - num CPUS, start time, elapsed time,
+  - Number of CPUS
+  - Start Time
+  - Elapsed Time
-  - Amount of RAM Requested, Average RAM
+  - Amount of RAM Requested
+  - Average RAM Used
-  - Used and Max RAM Used
+  - Max RAM Used

 ----------
 License